Alchemilla alpina L.

-Alchemilla alpina is a perennial plant with a woody rhizome up to 8 inches (20 cm) tall.
-The weak stems are silkily hairy and grow from a basal rosette and the leaves are palmate with about seven lanceolate leaflets with toothed tips, smooth above and densely hairy underneath.
-There are alternate pairs of leaves on the stems and the inflorescence forms a dense cyme.
-The flowers are lime green with 4 sepals, no petals, 4 stamens and a solitary carpel.
-They are hermaphrodite and begin to bloom in June and fade in September.
+Alchemilla alpina is a perennial plant with a woody rhizome and weak, silkily hairy stems produced by a basal rosette.
+It grows up to 8 inches (20 cm) tall.
+Leaves are palmate with about seven lanceolate leaflets with toothed tips, smooth above and densely hairy underneath.
+There are alternate pairs of leaves on the stems, and the inflorescence forms a dense cyme.
+Flowers are lime green with four sepals, no petals, four stamens, and a solitary carpel.
+They are hermaphroditic and begin to bloom in late spring to early summer.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).

 There's not much involved with caring for Lady's Mantle.
 It's a very carefree plant and doesn't require any special attention or fertilizing.

 Regular watering is only required when the plant is located in full sun or during times of extreme heat.
 Even then, it should be just enough to moisten the soil.
 It does not like to be waterlogged.

 Warm regions with high humidity may have fungal problems, mainly if the crown is kept damp.
 Providing adequate air circulation and allowing the soil to slightly dry out some should help remedy this.

 Since Lady's Mantle is prone to reseeding and can become mildly aggressive in some areas, deadheading the flowers as they start to dry is helpful in preventing it from spreading into unwanted parts of the garden.
 Though its foliage remains semi-evergreen throughout winter, you should remove older leaves as they brown.
 See more at How to Grow and Care for Lady's Mantle (Alchemilla)